jenjwong/expenseTrackr/README.md

 ```
 This will start the selenium server and run your Codecept tests.

 Mongo models and operations are tested with Mocha and stub-data.
+From the root directory execute:
 ```
-npm run test
+npm run test-db
 ```

 ## License